anoma/alucard/doc/reference.md

 A common theme among all these functions is that they all take Alucard values, and return Alucard values.
 Which means that

-Note that functions from the CL standard that are often used as Alucard definers aren't described here even though they fit the topic.
+Note that functions from the Common Lisp (CL) standard that are often used as Alucard definers aren't described here even though they fit the topic.
 Go to the [Common Lisp Facilities](Common Lisp Facilities) section to learn more about those.